 Virtual site tours are becoming expected capabilities for event venues.
 During Cvent CONNECT Virtual 2020, Robert Whalen, director of sales at Four Seasons Hotel Toronto, shared his team’s game plan for selling virtual and hybrid spaces.
 The plan was to work with an A/V partner to conduct high-quality virtual tours, where the video feeds from staff iPhones and iPads are routed through the “command center” for seamless execution and switching of camera angles.
 This provides a clean-cut and sleek visual experience for the planner taking the tour.

 Augmented reality (AR), virtual reality (VR), and 3D tour technology offer alternative options for providing site tours that planners can view at their own convenience.
 These kinds of tours don’t require a VR headset – they can be viewed through any device.
 Planners can navigate freely through the event space and get a 360-degree view from the comfort of their own homes.
-Some VR and 3D tours are also videos, which adds an extra element of engagement and immersion, and really brings the space alive.
+Some VR and 3D tours are also videos, which add an extra element of engagement and immersion and really bring the space alive.

 As another example, Ikea developed a mobile app that uses AR.
 Through the app, users can see what furniture would look like in their own homes by using the camera on their phone to place objects around the room.
 This kind of augmented reality app could be useful when the planner is on-site and needs to see how a room layout would look in real-time, without having to physically move the tables, chairs, furniture, stage, etc.